Pay for yourself

 The reason we would transfer your records is to minimise the disruption to current or past patients caused by the sale or transfer and to ensure we and a new owner were able to comply with our legal obligations regarding the retention of patients' and other clients' medical records and to ensure continuity of care.

-You may choose to opt in to receiving information about other services BMI Healthcare offers by post or email.
+You may choose to opt in to receiving information about other services CHG offers by post or email.

 In this case, your consent or decision to opt in is entirely voluntary.
 Should you decide not to consent or opt in or should you change your mind at any time, you do not need to give a reason and your medical care and legal rights will not be affected.
 You can opt-out by clicking on the 'unsubscribe' button in all our marketing communications.